A-Gurbaz/personal-site-v5/content/posts/2021-10-09---Introduction-to-the-Product-Management-Discipline.md

 The following write-up is the first-ever I published online.
 At the time, I was unemployed, recently relocated to a new country, and was trying to reflect on the last few years I worked in product.
 In hindsight, this was a self-exploration of whether I want to continue this path as a career.

-It was initially published in a small subreddit, [r/productmanagment](https://www.reddit.com/r/ProductManagement/), and some time after publishing I shared it on [Medium](https://medium.com/@A-Gurbaz/intro-pm-discipline-7f2ab088013f).
+It was initially published in a small subreddit in late 2018, [r/productmanagment](https://www.reddit.com/r/ProductManagement/), and some months after publishing I shared it on [Medium](https://medium.com/@A-Gurbaz/intro-pm-discipline-7f2ab088013f).

 While I don’t agree with most of the below anymore, some still hold for me.  _I only made minor editorial changes for typos, spelling, and grammar._